EhirimChiedozie/SchoolProject/README.md

 # SchoolProject
-This is a school wweb project where students can register, login, take exams, pay fees, check results, etc
+This is a school web project where students can register, login, take exams, pay fees, check results, etc